Bridge Diffusion Model: Bridge Chinese Text-to-Image Diffusion Model with English Communities: Experiments

 \subsection{Experimental Setup}

-The training dataset consists of approximately one billion image-text pairs, which include a series of internal Chinese datasets and publicly available portions of English datasets.
-We removed some data with watermarks, low aesthetic quality, or irrelevant image-text content.
-Since BDM leverages the latent space of an English model, we employed the same Variational Autoencoder (VAE) as in Stable Diffusion 1.5\cite{Rombach_Blattmann_Lorenz_Esser_Ommer_2022} to achieve transformations between images in pixel space and the latent space.
-The entire model was implemented using PyTorch and trained with multi-machine parallelism using the "accelerate"\cite{accelerate} library.
-We utilized the AdamW\cite{DBLP:conf/iclr/LoshchilovH19} optimizer for training with a learning rate of 1e-5 and a batch size of 3200.
-The training process took two months on 80 NVIDIA A800 GPUs.
+The training dataset comprises around one billion image-text pairs, which includes various internal Chinese datasets and parts of publicly available English datasets.
+To ensure the generation of meaningful Chinese concepts and minimize the impact of English concepts, our dataset is predominantly composed of Chinese data.
+We exclude data with watermarks, low aesthetic quality, or irrelevant image-text content.

+Utilizing the latent space of Stable Diffusion 1.5\cite{Rombach_Blattmann_Lorenz_Esser_Ommer_2022}, BDM employs the same Variational Autoencoder (VAE) to facilitate transformations between images in pixel space and the latent space.
+The entire model is built using PyTorch and we use the AdamW\cite{DBLP:conf/iclr/LoshchilovH19} optimizer for training, setting a learning rate of 1e-5 and a batch size of 3200.
+The training process spans two months on 80 NVIDIA A800 GPUs.